 In 1985, Ford Motor Company’s advertising agency, Young & Rubicam (Y&R), became an early developer of this approach, producing a series of 19 television commercials using 1960s and 1970s music.
 These ads were used to pitch Ford’s Lincoln-Mercury cars.
 Ford and Y&R called their advertising “The Yuppie Campaign” — meaning “Young Urban Professional” or “Young Upwardly Mobile Professionals,” describing a desirable Boomer market segment.
 The aim of the Ford/Y&R campaign was to make an emotional connection with Yuppies, bringing back memories of when they were in college.
 Different popular songs were used on each commercial, some in the original, some by imitators.

-Back in 1985, when the Ford Motor and its ad agency, Young & Rubicam, Inc., launched their 19 television ads with rock ‘n roll music in their “The Yuppie Campaign,” one of the songs they used was a 1973 Bette Midler tune, “Do You Want to Dance.”
-In some of the songs that Young & Rubicam used in that campaign, they tried to obtain the original song versions for their ads.
-However, in ten cases the agency employed “sound-alikes” and not the original artists or original versions.
+Back in 1985, when the Ford Motor Co. and its ad agency, Young & Rubicam, Inc., launched a series of 19 television ads with rock ‘n roll music in their “The Yuppie Campaign,” one of the songs used was a 1973 Bette Midler tune, “Do You Want to Dance.”
+With some of the songs Young & Rubicam chose for this campaign, they tried to obtain the original song versions.
+However, in ten cases the ad agency employed “sound-alikes” and not the original artists or original versions.
 One of the “sound-alikes” imitated Bette Midler in her song “Do You Want to Dance.”
 Midler by then was a nationally known actress and singer who had won a 1973 Grammy as Best New Artist, and also had recordings that had gone Gold and Platinum.
 She was also nominated in 1979 for an Academy award for Best Female Actress in The Rose, in which she portrayed a pop singer Janis Joplin.
 Midler had a long history of avoiding commercial endorsements, and in fact had refused Ford’s offer to do the ad herself.
 When the backup singer produced a very Midler-like version of the song for Ford — a version that even fooled Midler’s friends — Midler took legal action.

 In 1986-87, Midler sued Lincoln-Mercury and Young & Rubicam, alleging that the use of a sound-alike in their ad constituted “an unlawful misappropriation of her persona.”
-She lost her first attempt at the trial court level when her case was dismissed.
-But the Ninth Circuit Court of Appeal came to her aide in a 1988 decision, noting that, “… when a distinctive voice of a professional singer is widely known and is deliberately imitated in order to sell a product, the sellers have appropriated what is not theirs and have committed a tort in California.”
+She lost her first attempt when her case was dismissed at the trial court level.
+But the Ninth Circuit Court of Appeals came to her aide in a 1988 decision, noting that, “… when a distinctive voice of a professional singer is widely known and is deliberately imitated in order to sell a product, the sellers have appropriated what is not theirs and have committed a tort in California.”
 She was also awarded $400,000 by the jury.
 Midler’s success — which came to be known as the “Midler tort” in California — put a damper on the use of sound-alikes.
 But soon, outright licensing of original songs became the preferred way to go for commercial interests, although many artists would not go down that path.

 In early March 1985, for example, Lincoln-Mercury used the music from the Beatles song “Help”in one of their ads — though the tune in this case was sung by other artists, not the Beatles.
 Still, it was the first time that a Beatles song was used in an American TV spot, and Lincoln-Mercury paid $100,000 at the time to use it.
 After that, The Beatles refused to allow their music to be used in commercials, though that would change after a later battle with Nike.
 Other artists whose music was used in the Lincoln-Mercury ads — either in the original or by imitators — included Bette Midler, the Coasters, the Four Tops, the Temptations, Tina Turner, and Martha & the Vandellas.